 One of the most exciting aspects of raising free-roaming bison is their role in restoring native grasslands, thereby combating climate change.
 In 2015, we partnered with Applied Ecological Services (AES) to study the link between prairie restoration and carbon capture.

 A healthy prairie full of native vegetation acts as a “carbon sink,” meaning the plants’ roots draw down and store a significant amount of carbon, preventing it from warming the atmosphere.
 AES has collected soil and plant samples from various parts of Wild Idea’s prairie in order to measure the amount of carbon held in the soil.
 Initial findings showed that Wild Idea’s soils had higher carbon levels than conventionally managed ranches nearby.
 We’ll continue to report on our ongoing studies to see how these soils might affect carbon changes over time.

-We produce three foods with lean, grass-fed Great Plains bison: Original Buffalo Jerky, Spicy Buffalo Jerky, and Lightly Smoked Buffalo Links.
+We produce three foods with lean, grass-fed Great Plains bison: Savory Buffalo Jerky, Spicy Buffalo Jerky, and Lightly Smoked Buffalo Links.

 More About Buffalo View All

 A healthy pasture on the Northern Great Plains is home to 2,095 species of amphibians, reptiles, mammals, butterflies, birds, grasses, sedges, and wildflowers.
 Bison graze here.

 It is not possible for us to talk about eating meat without addressing the reality of harvesting animals.